MatthewFreestone/katti/README.md

 ```

 **katti update**
 Update the list of problems from Kattis.
 This will update the list of problems that `katti random` can select from.
-This will also update the rating of each problem in "todo" list.
+This will also update the rating of each problem in "todo" list. (this function is slow, and may take about a minute to run)
 ```bash
 $ katti update
 ```